 “The Sitka Local Foods Network’s mission is to get more locally harvested and produced food into the diets of Southeast Alaskans,” said Charles Bingham, Sitka Local Foods Network board president.
 “For the past decade we’ve offered a entrepreneurs a chance to sell their produce, bread and fish at the Sitka Farmers Market, grown produce to sell at the market through St. Peter’s Fellowship Farm, and provided a garden education program to residents.
 We think this contest is the next step toward getting more local food into the Sitka marketplace.”

-In 2018, we gave a $1,500 prize to Hope Merritt of Gimbal Botanicals in the established business category.
-We had no entrants in the start-up business category, so no prize was awarded.
+In our inaugural contest in 2018, we gave a $1,500 prize to Hope Merritt of Gimbal Botanicals in the established business category.
+We had no entrants in the start-up business category, so no prize was awarded in 2018.
 Hope used her prize money to hire two interns to help her harvest seaweed and kelp and to help produce her products.

 Participants in this contest are eligible and encouraged to enter other food business innovation contests, such as the Path To Prosperity or Symphony of Seafood contests.
 All participants retain the proprietary rights to their products and ideas.
 This contest is open to new and existing food businesses in Sitka.
 Student businesses (such as those fostered by Junior Achievement or similar programs) are welcome.

 Our entry form will have room for you to describe your food business idea in a few paragraphs, but submitting a business plan will give you more room to outline your plans for funding and marketing the idea and will help your overall score.
 Judging will be based on how your food business idea provides new local food options in Sitka, how novel is your food business idea, how feasible is your food business (can it make a profit and be sustainable), and how professional is your presentation.
-At some time about the third week of April, the Sitka Local Foods Network will host a pitch presentation where judges will interview the contest entrants and try samples of the food products.
+At some time in late March or early April, the Sitka Local Foods Network may host a pitch presentation, where judges will interview the contest entrants and try samples of the food products.
 Our judging panel will score your presentation and entry form based on how your idea has a measurable impact on providing local food in Sitka (25%), has the potential for commercialization (25%), provides new employment in Sitka (25%) and fills a need in the Sitka marketplace (25%).

 If we find additional sponsors, we may add additional prizes and categories (such as fish or farm).
 Depending on the number of entries and interest of the participants, we may host a reception where contestants can demonstrate their products to Sitka residents.
 If the reception happens, there will be a chance for people to vote on their favorite products with the winner receiving the People’s Choice Award (this will be separate than the two main prizes selected by our judging panel).
 We are hoping to find a sponsor for the People’s Choice Award.
 Note, if our panel of judges determine there isn’t a worthy entrant in one or both categories, then the Sitka Local Foods Network reserves the right not to award a prize.
 Marijuana edibles are not eligible for the contest.